GallowayLabMIT/protocols/docs/general/data_backup_check.rst

 In short, once a year you should:

-- Bring both fireproof safes to lab.
+1. Bring both fireproof safes to lab.
 One is likely with Katie or otherwise offsite.
-- For each pair of drives, load each into the external hard drives enclosures and connect to the same computer.
+2. For each pair of drives, load each into the external hard drives enclosures and connect to the same computer.
-- Follow the `backup helper instructions <https://github.com/GallowayLabMIT/cold_backups>` to run the auto-verification.
+3. Follow the `backup helper instructions <https://github.com/GallowayLabMIT/cold_backups>`_ to run the auto-verification.
-- Do the suggested spot-check manual check on one of the files both as practice and to make sure the automated helper is working.
+4. Do the suggested spot-check manual check on one of the files both as practice and to make sure the automated helper is working.
-- Check the desiccant packs.
-You can either weigh them to see how much water they have absorbed, or look at the color of the bead.
+5. Check the desiccant packs.
+You can either weigh them to see how much water they have absorbed, or look at the color of the beads.
    You can regenerate the desiccant by microwaving the packs for the listed time (or until they lose water mass).